webysther/authelia/docs/content/en/blog/pre-release-notes-4.38/index.md

 ##### Initial Implementation

-_**Important Note:** This feature at the time of this writing, will not work well with Webauthn.
+_**Important Note:** This feature at the time of this writing, will not work well with WebAuthn.
 Steps are being taken to address this however it will not specifically delay the release of this feature._

 This release see's the initial implementation of multi-domain protection.
 Users will be able to configure more than a